SekharSunkara6/Smart-Todo-List-AI/README.md

 ## Deployment Notes

 - Backend deployed on Render: https://smart-todo-list-ai.onrender.com
-- Frontend deployed on Vercel: https://smart-todo-list-ai-omega.vercel.app
+- Frontend deployed on Vercel: https://smart-todo-list-ai-omega.vercel.app/add-task

-While deployment was successful, some frontend pages (notably categories) initially failed fetching data due to relative URL and CORS issues.
+While deployment was successful, some frontend pages initially failed fetching data due to relative URL and CORS issues.
 These were identified and resolved by:

 - Using absolute backend URLs in frontend fetch calls
 - Correctly configuring CORS_ALLOWED_ORIGINS in backend